Hawk Link Components & Benefits

 Hawk Link provides many forms of programming for participants, all of which are free of cost.
 These programs include professional seminars and networking events, social gatherings, and experiential learning opportunities.
 Most notably, Hawk Link collaborates with Housing to facilitate Study in the States, an experiential learning opportunity that takes students on weekend trips to cities all over the United States.

 All Hawk Link students are eligible to receive free tutoring.
 While there are a variety of courses offered through the program, we mostly employ peer tutors who tutor courses in mathematics, science, and writing.
+Apply to receive Hawk Link tutoring for Spring 2019.

 Hawk Link staff provide academic support in the form of advising.
 All Hawk Link students will meet with their assigned advisor three times each semester during their first year.
 While meetings will focus on topics like academic planning and goal setting, Hawk Link advisors are here to meet with students about any needs they might have while navigating their transition to the University of Kansas.